Louisiana Culinary Trails Please Your Palate

 We Recommend: Louie & the Redhead Lady, Mandeville; Dakota, Covington; Arnaud’s, New Orleans

-On the Menu: Find the best of Louisiana along the Capital Cuisine Trail spanning Plantation Country.
+On the Menu: Find the best of Louisiana along the Capital Cravings Trail spanning Plantation Country.
 It includes cosmopolitan selections and college-town hangouts in

 Baton Rouge; and gourmet gems along River Road.